Find Trade Colleges

 50% Freshmen Loans

-There are 46 full-time undergraduates at Empire Beauty School-Laconia, and 64 students altogether.
+There are 64 students at Empire Beauty School-Laconia in total, 46 are full-time undergraduates.
 Students tend to stick around at Empire Beauty School-Laconia.
 The freshman retention rate is 100%.

-Approximately 50% of the students who attend this school take out loans.
+50% of Empire Beauty School-Laconia students take out loans to afford college costs.
 The typical student loan amount is $9,500 a year.
-The student loan default rate of 2.6% means most graduates are not struggling to pay off their loans.
+The school reports a student loan default rate of 2.6% which is much lower than the average rate of 10.8%!

 #16